ds-rants/ds-rants/posts/2025/2025_11_yall_motherfuckers_need_tests/index.md

     Rather than giving a list of 10 numbers and making sure they are sorted in the end, start by passing an empty list (Great!
 We just found an edge-case!), then perhaps a list with one element (shocker, input and output should be the same...).
     :::

-1. You will probably try to test things while reading from the disk or worse the network or the database.
+1. Please make sure to make your tests as slow, flaky and brittle as possible by systematically reading from the disk or worse the network or the database.
-    You should refrain from committing such ungodly horrors.
-    This will make your unit-tests slow, way too slow and sometimes brittle and flaky.
+    This way you will be sure the tests are never run because they take 3 hours to complete and you never know why they fail.

     ::: {.callout-tip}

     ### Solution

     Stay away from any kind of I/O, i.e. disk reads or writes, network calls, database calls, cloud interaction.
+    You should refrain from committing such ungodly horrors.
     They do not belong in your unit-testing strategy, and even in integration testing, use them only if they **REALLY CAN NOT BE AVOIDED**.
     :::